mulder21c/adg/pages/knowledge/aria/purpose/README.md

 </div>
 ```

-But simply presenting something visually is not enough for screen readers (if you are really curious and want to learn more about this, skip ahead and read [Screen readers do not convey visual attributes](/knowledge/screen-readers/no-visual-attributes)).
+But simply presenting something visually is not enough for screen readers (정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Screen readers do not convey visual attributes](/knowledge/screen-readers/no-visual-attributes)).
 For example, although the currently active tabitem can be distinguished visually using `class="active"` and some CSS styling, screen readers will not know which tabitem in fact is the active one.
 Proper semantical information is missing.

 ## ARIA to the rescue (?)